 Diet

 With their long legs, they wade in shallow water looking for a meal.
-They eat mainly fish, but will often take an eel, frog or snake.
+They eat mainly fish, but will often take an eel, a frog, or a snake.
 They will even eat a baby crocodile if they can find one.
 In other words, they will eat just about anything they can catch.

 There is a hook on the end of its massive bill that is used to pry eels, lungfish, and other prey from the muddy bottoms